-Economics has to be one of my favorite topics to teach in social studies.
-One reason is that there are SO MANY fun ways to make it engaging and hands-on for students, and it’s a great way to incorporate a little math into instruction.
+There are SO MANY fun ways to make economics lessons engaging and hands-on for students, and it’s a great way to incorporate a little math into instruction.
+This post shares some of my favorite ways to teach economics to upper elementary students.

 I begin my economics unit by teaching about goods and services.
 I have my students use magazines and newspapers to create a collage.
 They divide a sheet of construction paper in half and label one side with “Goods” and one side with “Services”.
 Underneath each label, students should glue pictures of examples of goods and services.